Kilt, American Heritage tartan

 The tartan

-The American Heritage tartan is a fashion tartan, designed and registered by the owner of USA Kilts.com, William C Roeger III.
+The American Heritage tartan was designed and registered by William C. Roeger III, the owner of USAKilts.com.

 The kilt

-A USA Kilts Casual, a very well made 4-yard kilt.
+This is a USA Kilts Casual, a very well-made four-yard kilt.
 The fabric is a non-piling PV from a British mill.
-Instead of buckles and straps it has a Velcro closure.
-That means that it goes into the washing machine without problems (30 C / 86 F or lower).
-According to the USA Kilts website, it can be worn either at "true waist" i.e. at your navel like a traditional kilt, or at "jeans waist".
+Instead of buckles and straps, it has a Velcro closure.
+This means that it can be put in the washing machine without any problems (at 30°C/86°F or lower).
+According to the USA Kilts website, it can be worn at the "true waist", i.e. at the navel, like a traditional kilt, or at the "jeans waist".

-The USA Kilts Casual, having no metal parts, won't set any alarms at airport's security.
-Therefore, I have several times been wearing it when checking in at airports and on board airplanes.
+As it has no metal parts, the USA Kilts Casual won't set off any alarms at airport security.
+I have therefore worn it several times when checking in at airports and on board aeroplanes.
+It is certainly a high-quality, versatile kilt and I can highly recommend it.

 The pictures

-The casual 4-yard kilt from USA Kilts.com being light weight and easy to travel in or have in your luggage, is perfect when going on vacation.
-I have worn mine in Croatia, Germany, Spain, Sweden, and Switzerland, as well as in my own surroundings, where it really is one of my to-go-to kilts.
+The kilt is lightweight and easy to travel with, making it perfect for holidays.
+I have worn mine in Croatia, Germany, Spain, Sweden and Switzerland, as well as in my own surroundings, and it really is one of my go-to kilts.

-I have bought my USA Kilt second hand.
-The seller's wife would not let him wear it.
-She would not even allow the kilt to be inside their home!
-Thus, he had to get rid of it (or of her).
+I bought my USA kilt second hand.
+The seller's wife wouldn't let him wear it.
+She wouldn't even allow it in their home!
+So he had to get rid of it (or her).

-When ordering it, he has used the option of having belt loops for men's ordinary 1.5" wide belts, rather than for wider, regular kilt belts.
-It is fine with me.
-Whenever I prefer wearing a kilt belt, I simply don't use the belt loops (which in fact are not for the belt but for the sporran strap).
+When he ordered it, he chose the option to have belt loops for ordinary men's 1.5" wide belts rather than wider kilt belts.
+I don't mind.
+Whenever I want to wear a kilt belt, I simply don't use the belt loops, which are actually for the sporran strap, not the belt.

-Quite a few, no doubt, will say it is too short, and worn at true waist it certainly is, at least from a traditional point of view.
+Many will undoubtedly say it is too short, and when worn at the true waist, it certainly is — at least from a traditional point of view.

-Despite basically too short, I really like my USA Kilts Casual and do wear it a lot, low or high, with different types of belt, with and without a sporran, mostly without, with kilt hose up to the knees or scrunched down, or with just ordinary knee high socks, as well as with short socks and 'invisible' socks or no socks.
-On my feet I have sneakers, boots, or on rainy days, rain boots.
-At low temperatures, I a few times have worn it with leggings or tights around my knees - like men wear them together with running shorts etc., so why not with a casual kilt?
+Nevertheless, I really like my USA Kilts Casual kilt and wear it a lot, high or low, with different types of belt, with or without a sporran (mostly without), with kilt hose up to the knees or scrunched down, or with ordinary knee-high socks, short socks, 'invisible' socks, or no socks.
+I'll wear sneakers, boots or, on rainy days, rain boots.
+In cold weather, I have also worn leggings or tights under it.
+If men can wear them under running shorts, why can't they wear them under a casual kilt?